Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 Do you want to create or improve your product?

-Now, let's take a look at the performance of Sprint and Cascade.
+Now, let's look at sprint and cascade's performance.

 Team engagement

-Regular business meetings with management provide an opportunity to understand better the product vision, user needs, and why we made a given business decision.
+Regular business meetings with management allow us to better understand the product vision, user needs, and why we made a given business decision.
+This will also help us to review our business strategy.

 Time

 A sprint is a stage of work that lasts up to four weeks.
-During this time, we achieve the goal of a particular sprint, where the customer's needs are the most important.
-A five-day Design Sprint is also possible, during which we define an idea and prepare a simple prototype – an excellent introduction to Scrum or Cascade.
+During this time, we aim to meet objectives of a particular sprint, where the customer's needs are the most important.
+A five-day design sprint is also possible, during which we define an idea and prepare a simple prototype—an excellent introduction to scrum or cascade.

-The Cascade model involves creating a detailed description of what a system should look like.
-That is strenuous work for the contractor since such a document can consist of dozens of pages; in turn, the client is responsible for familiarizing themselves with its contents.
+The cascade model involves creating a detailed description of what a system should look like.
+The contractor must do strenuous work since such a document can consist of dozens of pages; in turn, the client is responsible for familiarizing themselves with its contents.

 It's not easy to understand because it is usually a complex analysis.
 The constant debating and the fact that it's challenging to take a step back during the work further slow down the whole process.